mimo-to/AutonomousDeliveryAgent/report_draft.md

 - For **static maps**, A\* is the most efficient.
 - For **dynamic maps**, local search with replanning (Hill Climbing, Simulated Annealing) is essential.
 - Future work:
-  - Add runtime measurement for dynamic algorithms.
+  - Add richer dynamic metrics (e.g., number of replans, detour length).
   - Visualization of pathfinding and replanning.
-  - Extend movement to diagonals.
+  - Extend movement to diagonals and update heuristics accordingly.

 ---